Alcohol is a drug that affects all parts of the body. It has important effects on the heart and influences your risk of developing heart disease.

 Long-term, heavy drinking can lead to heart disease.
 Drinking more than the daily unit guidelines regularly and over a long period of time can increase your risk of developing heart disease.
 This is because, drinking at this level can:

 Increase the risk of high blood pressure.
 Drinking excessive amounts of alcohol causes raised blood pressure, which is one of the most important risk factors for having a heart attack or a stroke.
 Alcohol is thought to do this through its effects on the kidneys and the blood vessels.
 Increases in your blood pressure can also be caused by weight gain from excessive drinking.

 Weaken the heart muscle.
 This means the heart can’t pump blood as efficiently.
-This condition is known as known as cardiomyopathy and can cause premature death, usually through heart failure.
+This condition is known as known as cardiomyopathy and can cause premature death, usually through cardiomyopathy and heart failure.